nivanenko/order-store/README.md

 # Order Store
-It's an application with following functions:
+Application with the following functions:
- - Uploading an order by a XML file;
+ - Uploading orders by an XML file;
- - Storing in the database your order;
+ - Storing orders in the database (Oracle);
- - Fetching the order by the unique ID.
+ - Retrieving the order by the unique ID.

 ## Screenshot